anebz/cloud/Accreditations/az_ai_102.md

 * Storage limits:
   - up to 1000 distinct faces
   - Up to 10000 persons
-  - Up to 248 faces
+  - Up to 248 faces per person

 ### 6.6.
 Optical character recognition

 * OCR API
   * read small-medium volumes of text from images
   * Supports multiple languages
-  * Resultes are returned immediately from a single function call
+  * Results are returned immediately from a single function call
   * Input: image URL / binary image data, language, and optional input parameter detectOrientation
   * In the result, the text is broken down by region, then line, and then word
 * Read API